-Accidental - the student commits a behaviour that happens by chance or unexpectedly.
-A football kicked in the quadrangle veers off and hits another student

-Careless - the student is aware of their behaviour but doesn't realise there are other consequences to their actions.
-A student throws a football at a friend's head while play fighting.
-The student ducks and another student is hit.

-Intentional - the student is aware of their behaviour and would be aware there are other consequences to their actions.
-Two students break a window playing kick-to-kick in a dorm room.

-Maliciously Intentional/ Intentional with forethought - the student is aware of their behaviour and behaves in such a manner as to provoke a response.
-A student waits for a student to come out of their room then kicks a football at their head.
+- Accidental the student commits a behaviour that happens by chance or unexpectedly. - Careless the student is aware of their behaviour but doesn't realise there are other consequences to their actions. - Intentional the student is aware of their behaviour and would be aware there are other consequences to their actions. - Maliciously Intentional/ Intentional with forethought the student is aware of their behaviour and behaves in such a manner as to provoke a response, harass, intimidate or bully.